 What should parents consider when shopping for sleep gear?

 Millette: A baby sleeps 12-18 hours out of 24 so a good crib and a firm, natural or organic mattress is a great investment.
 Look for products that aren’t just for sleeping but also for playtime and grow with the child.
 For parents who work and can’t be with the baby all day but want to be educated, smart monitors capture tons of data.
 They give parents a snapshot of the baby’s day, help them understand their baby’s sleep cycles, and allow them to follow up with a doctor to interpret the data.

 How do we know the current approach to designing for sleep is working?

 Zeller: We test at least 550 products a year through in-home testing, observation, and surveys of a diverse group of parents, kids, and families.
 We let children and parents really interact with items and do unexpected things and incorporate those experiences into our products.
 For example, one designer on our newborn team had problems with a colicky baby.
-She was able to soothe her baby by holding the newborn at an inclined position, and out of her experience, she created the Rock ‘n Play™ Sleeper with an inclined surface.
 We try to stay aware of how we’re making life easier for parents and how we can help parents make smarter choices.

 What does the future of baby sleep look like?